henry-pan/lean-expense/README.md

 ## Future Features

+Features I'll add in the future because I was out of time.

+* Adjust the layout to better display expense information.
+(Bigger tables for users/expenses.)

 * Set a budget for a user, which prevents adding or editing expenses such that it would exceed that user's budget.

-* Filters to filter by: user, date range, category.
+* Filters to filter expenses by: user, date range, category.